 Supreme Court Made Corporations People

 To fine a company and excuse its leaders is part of a broken system that needs urgent repair.
 But that repair won’t happen because the Supreme Court’s 2010 ruling reaffirmed companies as people.
 I understand the rationale.
 It is easier to tax, sue, and fine companies than people.
 It’s harder for prosecutors to convict people in companies than their firms.
 Sometimes, it’s hard to prove who committed these crimes.
 Therefore, it means we must work smarter and harder where evidence shows the firm’s widespread misconduct.
 The law must hold at least the CEO and the board chair to account.

 The Supreme Court’s decision doesn’t prevent penalties for executives.
-It goes beyond the executive’s legal liability.
-But because it’s easier to assign blame to the firm, leaders take dangerous risks and get a free ride when those risks cause crimes.
+But it’s easier to assign blame to the firm, so leaders take dangerous risks and get a free ride when those risks cause crimes.
 Thus, leaders abuse people’s privacy, commit fraud, collect bonuses and investors pay for the misdeeds.
 Big Pharma is an excellent example that crime pays.
-However, their behavior hurt, and sometimes kill people.
+Their behavior hurt, and sometimes kill people.
 It must stop; prosecutors must sue the firm and its leaders.

 Big Pharma Gets Away With Much

 Corporations are not humans; they don’t decide.
 Where “a firm” harms people with products or services, the law must pursue a person or persons.
 It’s improper to charge the firm alone when the firm did not decide.
 The board chair, CEO and COO must account.
 Prosecutors did not accuse or jail one senior executive on Wall Street for the crimes that caused the Great Recession.
 I am not referring to bad decisions but corrupt practices.
 Wall Street executives will continue to ruin lives and make huge profits.
 That’s wrong!
 How can people commit crimes, collect big bonuses, and continue unscathed?